vidjil/vidjil/doc/vidjil-algo.md

 to have a more or less permissive designation.
 The threshold can be disabled with `-e all`.

-The `--trim` option sets the maximal number of nucleotides that will be indexed in V genes (the 3' end) or in J genes (the 5' end).
+The advanced `--trim` option sets the maximal number of nucleotides that will be indexed in V genes (the 3' end) or in J genes (the 5' end).
 This reduces the load of the indexes, giving more precise window estimation and e-value computation.
 However giving a `--trim` may also reduce the probability of seeing a heavily